IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 - **Respect**
 - **Courage**

+- Successful use of Scrum depends on people becoming more proficient in living five values: Commitment, Focus, Openness, Respect, and Courage.
+- The Scrum Team commits to achieving its goals and to supporting each other.
+- Their primary focus is on the work of the Sprint to make the best possible progress toward these goals.
+- The Scrum Team and its stakeholders are open about the work and the challenges.
+- Scrum Team members respect each other to be capable, independent people, and are respected as such by the people with whom they work.
+- The Scrum Team members have the courage to do the right thing, to work on tough problems.
-These values give direction to the Scrum Team with regard to their work, actions, and behaviour.
-The decisions that are made, the steps taken, and the way Scrum is used should reinforce these values, not diminish or undermine them.
+- These values give direction to the Scrum Team with regard to their work, actions, and behavior.
+- The decisions that are made, the steps taken, and the way Scrum is used should reinforce these values, not diminish or undermine them.
+- The Scrum Team members learn and explore the values as they work with the Scrum events and artifacts.
+- When these values are embodied by the Scrum Team and the people they work with, the empirical Scrum pillars of transparency, inspection, and adaptation come to life building trust.
+- These [Artifact] commitments exist to reinforce empiricism and the Scrum values for the Scrum Team and their stakeholders.

 **Lack of trust impacts all of the above Values.**